 The honors she received are too many to cite in full.
 She represented the United States at the first two international conferences on microbiology in the 1930’s.
 Wesleyan College awarded her its first Distinguished Service Award in 1950.
 Similar honors came from the University of Chicago and the University of Colorado.
 In 1959, she was named medical Woman of the Year by the American Women’s medical Association.
 In all of this, she made frequent trips back to Georgia to encourage young people to pursue public health as a career.

 Sara Branham kept her maiden name professionally, but in private life she was married to the late Philip S. Matthews.
-She died in 1962, and is buried at Covington. her life and work are a monument to the achievement of women in Medicine and Public Health.
+She died in 1962, and is buried in the Oxford Historical Cemetery in Oxford. her life and work are a monument to the achievement of women in Medicine and Public Health.

 Macon, GA 31210